-The 2020 June Sea Ice Outlook (SIO) report is now available online.
-The Sea Ice Outlook, an effort managed by the Sea Ice Prediction Network–Phase 2 (SIPN2), provides an open process for those interested in Arctic sea ice to share predictions and ideas.
+The 2022 September Sea Ice Outlook (SIO) Report is now available online.
+The Sea Ice Outlook, managed by the Sea Ice Prediction Network–Phase 2 (SIPN2) Project Team, provides an open process for those interested in Arctic sea ice to share predictions and ideas.
 The monthly reports contain a variety of perspectives—from advanced numerical models to qualitative perspectives from citizen scientists.
 The Outlook is not an operational forecast.

 For the 2022 September SIO Report, 22 contributions were received that included pan-Arctic predictions.
 Of those contributions, seven included predictions for the Alaska region, seven included predictions for pan-Antarctic, and 10 submitted September mean sea-ice extent anomalies.
 This report includes discussions of the contributed forecasts for the pan-Arctic, Alaska region, and pan-Antarctic; Arctic sea-ice extent anomalies; predictions from spatial fields; and current conditions.

 The median September Outlook value for September 2022 pan-Arctic sea-ice extent is 4.90 million square kilometers, which is higher than that from August (4.83 million square kilometers), July (4.64 million square kilometers), and June (4.57 million square kilometers).

 For questions, please contact Betsy Turner-Bogren, ARCUS (betsy [at] arcus.org).